New SEC Rule on Short Selling: Key Filing Requirements and Deadlines for Form SHO

 A Form SHO will need to be completed by institutional investment managers that meet either of the following criteria:

-- A gross short position in the equity security with a U.S. dollar value of $10 million or more at the close of regular trading hours during the calendar month, or
+- A monthly average gross short position in the equity security of a U.S. dollar value of $10 million or more at the close of regular trading hours during the calendar month, or representing 2.5% of the shares outstanding

 How we help